elaraproject/elara-handbook/book/basics/intro-phys/classical-mechanics-1.md

 $$

-That means that at each point in the potential field, an object of mass $m$ will have a gravitational potential energy of $\phi m$ relative to infinity.
+That means that at each point in the potential field, an object of mass $m$ will have a gravitational potential energy of $U=\phi m$ relative to infinity.

 The divergence of the gravitational field is given by: